-- 10) A person who solicits or negotiates loans on real estate as agent for another for a commission, brokerage, or other compensation. - 11) A mortician or embalmer licensed under G.S.
-90-210.25. - 12) A home inspector, as well as an associate home inspector, licensed under Article 9F of Chapter 143 of the General Statutes, the Home Inspector Licensure Act. - 13) Public practice of accounting:

-Every person engaged in the public practice of accounting as a principal, or as a manager of the business of public accountant, shall pay for such license fifty dollars (\$50.00), and in addition, shall pay a license tax of twelve dollars and fifty cents (\$12.50) for each person employed who is engaged in the capacity of supervising or handling the work of auditing, devising or installing systems of accounts.

-A bookkeeper who acts as an independent contractor preparing tax returns for small business firms, as well as individuals, and charges for his services, is subject to accountant's privilege license, as such work requires training and skill in accounting.
+- h) A real estate broker or a real estate salesman, as defined in G.S.
+93A-2.
+A real estate broker or a real estate salesman who is also a real estate appraiser is required to obtain only one license to cover both activities. - i) A real estate appraiser, as defined in G.S.
+93E-1-4.
+A real estate appraiser who is also a real estate broker or a real estate salesman is required to obtain only one license to cover both activities. - j) A person who solicits or negotiates loans on real estate as agent for another for a commission, brokerage, or other compensation. - k) A funeral director, an embalmer, or a funeral service licensee licensed under G.S.
+90-210.25. - 1) A home inspector, as well as an associate home inspector, licensed under Article 9F of Chapter 143 of the General Statutes, the Home Inspector Licensure Act. - m) Public practice of accounting: - Every person engaged in the public practice of accounting as a principal, or as a manager of the business of public accountant, shall pay for such license fifty dollars (\$50.00), and in addition, shall pay a license tax of twelve dollars and fifty cents (\$12.50) for each person employed who is engaged in the capacity of supervising or handling the work of auditing, devising or installing systems of accounts. - A bookkeeper who acts as an independent contractor preparing tax returns for small business firms, as well as individuals, and charges for his services, is subject to accountant's privilege license, as such work requires training and skill in accounting.
 Also, an independent contractor who prepares income tax returns, other than the simplified individual returns, and charges for such work, is subject to accountant's privilege license.
-(17 NCAC 04B.0603)
+(17 NCAC 04B.0603) - G.S.

-G.S.
 105-41 is purely a revenue measure and does not purport to be a regulatory measure.
 Certified public accountants have written into their statute a provision limiting the issuance of CPA privilege licenses to applicants who are duly licensed by their regulatory body, but this is not true with respect to other professions covered by G.S.
 105-41, nor to accountants who are not certified public accountants as defined in said regulatory laws.
 (17 NCAC 04B.0604)